camilortte/reactnd-project-myreads/README.md

 # MyReads Project

-This is my first project for the Udacity Nanodegree Program.
+This project allows to handle shelf of your books.
+Developed in react.

 ## TL;DR